w3f/educhain/docs/upgrade.md

 > **⚠️ You need access to a *sudo* account to authorize and apply upgrades!**

-Every parachain runtime (that is, the code inside of `src/runtime/*`) can be boiled down to a single `.wasm` blob.
+Every parachain runtime (the code inside of `src/runtime/*`) can be boiled down to a single `.wasm` blob.
 This blob is what the relay chain uses to validate state transitions from the parachain's collators.
-Part of the reason behind this design was the concept of forkless upgrades, where essentially we can replace the WebAssembly blob with another, upgraded version.
+Part of the reason behind this design was to enable [**forkless upgrades**](https://wiki.polkadot.network/docs/learn-runtime-upgrades), where essentially we can replace the WebAssembly blob with an upgraded blob, which contains the upgraded business logic of our runtime.

 On solo chains, it's usually as easy as calling `system.setCode(new_wasm)`, which quite literally replaces the WebAssembly runtime with another within the storage layer of the node(s) and will be utilized after the extrinsic is executed.